 Hi, I’m Zach.
 Welcome to my website!

-My primary work frames variation as a cognitive phenomenon, asking how people represent and process morphosyntactic differences across language varieties (dialects).
+My work frames variation as a cognitive phenomenon, asking how people represent and process morphosyntactic differences across language varieties (dialects).
 I have used a variety of methods to address this question, including eye-tracking and various behavioral measures, and in my post doc, I’m using EEG.
-In other work, I have studied the effects of a sociolinguistically-informed intervention, examining its impact on AAL-speaking children’s reading growth and their teachers’ language ideologies.
+I have also studied the effects of a sociolinguistically-informed intervention, examining its impact on AAL-speaking children’s reading growth and their teachers’ language ideologies.

-I received my Ph.D. from the University of Maryland, where I was advised by Jan Edwards and Jared Novick, and I completed my B.A. and M.A. in Linguistics at Yale, where I was a founding member of the Yale Grammatical Diversity Project.
+I received my Ph.D. in Neuroscience and Cognitive Science from the University of Maryland, where I was advised by Jan Edwards and Jared Novick, and I completed my B.A. and M.A. in Linguistics at Yale, where I was a founding member of the Yale Grammatical Diversity Project.